thatapiguy/Power-MVP/README.md

 3. After the import is complete, open the app in edit mode and go to the SettingsScreen to enter all your API keys.
 - MVP API key is required
 - YouTube and Twitter API are optional
-- For Wordpress blog, add the RSS feed for you blog (Limitation - only pulls recent posts and stats are not pulled).
+- For Wordpress blog, add the RSS feed URL for your blog (Limitation - only pulls recent posts and stats are not pulled).

 Please feel free to submit your feedback as an issue here.